 How much do tickets for the Alhambra cost?

-What the Alhambra ticket includes
+What's included in the Alhambra entrance ticket

-If it is your first time in Granada, you will probably prefer to visit it during the day, but if you want to escape the crowds and enjoy a quiet tour, with less people around, the night tickets will be a great option.
+If this is your first time in Granada, you will probably prefer to visit it during the day, but if you want to escape the crowds and enjoy a quiet tour, with less people around, the night tickets will be a great option.

 In this article about night visits to the Alhambra you will find everything you need to plan your visit at night and know what to expect when you visit the majestic Alhambra late in the day.